Cynthia Schaefer

 Cynthia's distinguished career as a financial advisor spanned over two and a half decades, culminating in a successful business transition in 2017.
 This pivotal move allowed her to pursue her true passion - immersing herself in nature and championing sustainable living.

-Her dedication to her craft is mirrored in her home life, where she thrives amidst her solar-powered home, surrounded by chickens, bees, over 20 fruit trees, and an array of edible and medicinal plants.
+Her dedication to her craft is mirrored in her home life, where she thrives on her 5-acre homestead.
 As an author, speaker, and environmental advocate, Cynthia Schaefer continues to inspire and educate others on the path to vibrant wellness and sustainable living.

 Community Efforts